rdpoor/ulog/README.md

 ## About uLog

-uLog provides a structured logging mechanism for embeddedd microcontrollers or any system with limited resources.
+uLog provides a structured logging mechanism for embedded microcontrollers or any system with limited resources.
 It inherits the some concepts behind the popular Log4c and Log4j platforms, but with lower overhead.

-Some basic features of uLog:
+Some features of uLog:
-* Logs with familiar severity levels (CRITICAL, ERROR, WARNING, INFO, DEBUG, TRACE).
+* uLog is easy to inporporate into nearly any environment, comprising one header file and one source file, and is written in pure C.
-* Supports multiple user-defined outputs (console, log file, in-memory buffer, etc) each with its own reporting threshold level.
+* uLog provides familiar severity levels (CRITICAL, ERROR, WARNING, INFO, DEBUG, TRACE).
-* uLog is "aggressively standalone" with minimal dependencies: only stdio.h, string.h and stdarg.h.
+* uLog supports multiple user-defined outputs (console, log file, in-memory buffer, etc), each with its own reporting threshold level.
-* When ULOG_ENABLED is not defined at compile time, no logging code is generated.
+* uLog is "aggressively standalone" with minimal dependencies, requiring only stdio.h, string.h and stdarg.h.
-* Tiny: one header file, one source file, written in pure C.
+* uLog gets out of your way when you're not using it: if ULOG_ENABLED is undefined at compile time, no logging code is generated.

 ## A quick intro by example: